Poll: Which story should I update next? Vote Now!

 Author has written 4 stories for Princess Debut, and Mad Father.

 I've moved to a new story website for both fanfiction and original stories.
 If you're interested at all, I posted the link to my original story as well as its summary.

-But is the end always the same as its beginning?
-Both Dylan and Tori's endurance and emotions are put to the test as their lives become more and more complicated.
-After all, who said love was simple?
+But is the end always the same as the beginning?
+Both of their endurance and emotions are put to the test as the division between Dylan's life and Tori's fades.

 WHATS OUT (FF)/RECENT ACTIVITY: